Combinatorics of affine birational maps: Introduction

-To prove Theorem~\ref{theorem:main} we introduce a subgroup $G \subset \cg_n$ which ``looks like" a subgroup in $SL_n(\cel)$ when brought to infinity, according to what we have said at the beginning (see Section~\ref{section:1-0-n} for the construction of $G$).
+To prove Theorem~\ref{theorem:main}, we introduce a subgroup $G \subset \cg_n$ that ``\,looks like\," a subgroup in $SL_n(\cel)$ when brought to infinity --- according to what we have said at the beginning (see Section~\ref{section:1-0-n} for the construction of $G$).
 Though the presence of $G$ might be interesting and important on its own (see for example Proposition~\ref{theorem:g-is-not-embeddable}), we focus on one of its subgroups, namely $\li_n \subset G$, instead (see Corollary~\ref{theorem:rho-hom}).
-One of the crucial features of $\li_n$ is provided by Proposition~\ref{theorem:sub-group-surj}.
-Up to this end all considerations employ only elementary algebra/combinatorics of polynomials on ${\bf k}^n$.
+For technical reasons, one should also consider an ``\,enlargement\,'' of $\li_n$, which we denote $\widetilde{\li_n}$ (see Section~\ref{section:theorem-group-e-n}).
+One of the crucial features of $\widetilde{\li_n}$ is provided by Proposition~\ref{theorem:sub-group-surj}.
+Up to this end all considerations employ only elementary algebra/combinatorics of polynomials in $n$ variables.